On 15-24 December 1970, the trial of

 *

-In his address the prosecutor devoted much attention to the “machinations of international Zionism”, and said that in the USSR there was no Jewish problem and could never be one.
+In his address the prosecutor [Leningrad Procurator Solovyov] devoted much attention to the “machinations of international Zionism”.
+There was no Jewish problem in the USSR, he said, and there never could be one.

 “There are those who say that this trial is against the Jews, but that is untrue.
 This trial is not about Jews.
 It is a criminal trial in which the majority of the criminals are Jews.
 But I do not consider Kuznetsov to be a Jew.
 I consider that Kuznetsov is a Russian.
 I consider that this is a trial of a group, and that the court must base its decision not on the charges brought against each person individually, but on their totality.”